 The history of the Gävle Goat begins in 1966.
 Here, you can read about what has happened to the giant straw goat from the beginning to present time.

-In 1966, the history of the Gävle Goat commences.
-A man called Stig Gavlén came up with the idea of putting a huge straw goat in the middle of Slottstorget (Castle Square) in Gävle.
-On the 1st of December, the 13 meters tall and 7 meters long goat was put into place, weighing in at 3 tonnes.
-On New year’s eve, at midnight, the goat went up in flames.
+On the 1st of December, the 13 meters tall and 7 meters long goat was put into place for the first time, weighing in at 3 tonnes.
+On New Year’s Eve, at midnight, the goat went up in flames.
 The perpetrator was found and charged for serious vandalization.

 In 1967, the goat was left unharmed.